Bandol Rosé 2015

 Yields: 39 hl/ha

 Taste: Attractive bright pink colour tinged with orange hues.
-Intense bouquet with citrus and white stone fruits aromas.
+Intense bouquet with vine peach and tropical fruits, citrus and white stone fruits aromas.
 The taste is elegant and full-bodied revealing a mixture of fruity and spicy flavours.
 The aftertaste is lingering and intense, both fresh and voluptuous at the same time.

-Serve: 10° to 12° with Mediterranean or Asian dishes, salads or tapas.
+Serve: Great gastronomic wine, serve at 10°C to 12°C with Mediterranean or Asian dishes, salads or tapas.